How to Run an NGINX Web Server

 Running User ID

-The above mentioned security context requires a correct user id and group id to be set (those RunAsUser, RunAsGroup fields).
-For the nginx-unprivileged image, the correct value for both of them is 101.
-This value can be simply obtained using docker as follows.
-See the uid=101 and gid=101:
+The security context requires a specific user ID and group ID (configured via the runAsUser and runAsGroup fields).
+For the nginx-unprivileged image, the correct value for both is 101.

 docker run -it --rm --entrypoint /bin/sh nginxinc/nginx-unprivileged